TransferWare/plsdbug/README.md

 ### Build

 See file `INSTALL` for further installation instructions.
 Do not forget to set environment variable USERID as the Oracle connect string.
+This will install the PLSDBUG and DBUG_PLSDBUG package for interfacing with the `plsdbug` executable.

 ## DOCUMENTATION